-Political Ecology Network (POLLEN) Third Biennial Conference
+Third Biennial Conference of the Political Ecology Network (POLLEN)

-24-26 June, 2020
+24-26 June 2020

 We are happy to announce that the Political Ecology Network (POLLEN) Third Biennial Conference will be held in Brighton, United Kingdom on 24-26 June 2020 on the theme of Contested Natures: Power, Possibility, Prefiguration.

-Conference theme: Contested Natures
+Conference theme: Contested natures

-Aims for the conference
+Aims of the conference

 The conference will be structured to encourage critical reflection around the entanglements and encounters of political ecology with a variety of approaches and philosophies from post-structuralism and Marxist to anarchist, feminist and queer perspectives – the ways of knowing, seeing, representing, challenging that often define our work.